codurance/academy-september-2021/README.md

 - Deploy client stage deploys the current client build to a hosted store.
 - Acceptance tests are performed on the staging environment.
 This uses cyprus running electron to test main user stories.

+**Manual Deployment**

 ![](readme/deployment.png)

 - Deployment is currently run in a manual workflow.
 - For this set the branch to main and set a version number then click run workflow.
 - This will then deploy the latest changes in staging to production.
 Data within the database will be retained (but not migrated).

+**Domain Deployment**

+- Deployment of the domain runs when there has been a change within:

+> ./client/deployment

+- This deploys a domain name to a hosted store.

 ### Configuring Google Single Sign-On